Cities crack down on homeless encampments. Advocates say that’s not the answer

 “I hope this goes to the Supreme Court,” said Newsom, a former mayor of San Francisco, in a September interview with news outlet Politico.
 “And that’s a hell of a statement coming from a progressive Democrat.”

-Earlier this month, crews in Denver erected metal fencing as police officers called to residents to leave an encampment covering several downtown blocks.
-A bonfire blazed against temperatures in the teens and snow covered the ground around tents.
+Earlier this month, crews in Denver erected metal fencing as police officers called to residents to leave a sprawling downtown encampment.
+A bonfire blazed against temperatures in the teens and snow covered the ground.

 “The word ‘sweep’ that they use … that’s kind of how it feels, like being swept like trash,” said David Sjoberg, 35.
 “I mean we’re not trash, we’re people.”